 See More of Oahu on an Aulani Excursion

-Aulani also offers special excursions such as a catamaran voyage, including dolphin spotting and, in season, whale watching; kayaking on Kailua Bay and a storytelling hike on a nearby island and bird sanctuary; surfing lessons; a sightseeing and storytelling adventure through the beautiful Kualoa Ranch, with... its private beach and movie and television locations; a visit to the North Shore of Oahu and Waimea Falls; and many more.Continue to 9 of 10 below.
+Aulani also offers special excursions such as a catamaran voyage, including dolphin spotting and, in season, whale watching; kayaking on Kailua Bay and a storytelling hike on a nearby island and bird sanctuary; a sightseeing and storytelling adventure through the beautiful Kualoa Ranch, with its private beach and movie and television locations; and a visit to the North Shore of Oahu and Waimea Falls.

 Relax in Your Room

 The room décor blends Hawaiian tradition and Disney whimsy.
 Working with local Hawaiian artisans, Disney Imagineers have created a charming and relaxing environment inspired by the fine arts and crafts traditions of ancient Hawaiians.
-Earthtone print fabrics in the rooms take their cue from traditional Hawaiian kapa cloth.
-Retro Hawaiian floral print fabrics, locally known as “bark cloth” and popular in the 1930s and '40s, provide touches of colorful vibrancy on accent pillows.
+Earthtone print fabrics in the rooms take their cue from traditional Hawaiian Kapa cloth, and retro Hawaiian floral print fabrics, locally known as “bark cloth” that became popular in the 1930s and '40s, provide touches of colorful vibrancy on accent pillows throughout the suites.

-The homage to Hawaiian culture in the room décor is accented by Disney touches -- the distinctive “hidden Mickeys” that guests may discover only on a...
-Hawaii family vacation at Aulani.
-In the corridors outside the rooms, wall coverings are embedded with a host of native cultural references -- from poi pounders to fish traps to sea urchins -- and more “hidden Mickeys” camouflaged within the richly patterned surfaces.
+The homage to Hawaiian culture in the room décor is accented by Disney touches—the distinctive “hidden Mickeys” that guests can discover on a Hawaii family vacation at Aulani.
+In the corridors outside the rooms, wall coverings are embedded with a host of native cultural references—from poi pounders to fish traps to sea urchins—and more “hidden Mickeys” camouflaged within the richly patterned surfaces.

 All Aulani rooms have lanai balconies or porches.
-Standard hotel rooms sleep up to four guests and feature flat-screen televisions, DVD players, small refrigerators, coffee makers and tea service, ceiling fans, free wireless internet service, phone chargers, and an in-room safe.
+Standard hotel rooms sleep up to four guests and feature flat-screen televisions, DVD players, small refrigerators, coffee makers and tea service, ceiling fans, free wireless internet, and an in-room safe.
 The bathrooms are spacious with deep soaking tubs, robes, and premium bath products.